 This rate of inflation means something that cost $100 in January of 1990 would cost over $200 in December of 2018 - in other words prices more than doubled (i.e. purchasing power fell by half) and that is what happens at relatively “low” inflation rates.

-According to Bureau of Labor Statistics, inflation in the thirty years from 1986 to 2016 averaged over 4% annually.
-According to their website calculator, it takes $2.26 in May 2018 to buy what $1.00 would buy in Jan-uary 1987.
-If you look back further to the span between 1956 and 2018, inflation was much higher, making what you could buy for $10,000 back in 1956, cost you over $93,000 in May 2018.
+According to the Bureau of Labor Statistics website calculator, if you look back further to the span between January 1956 and Decem-ber 2018, inflation was much higher, making what you could buy for $100 back in 1956 cost you over $930 in May 2019.
 To drive home this point, depending on your age, you may now be driving a car that cost more than your first home!

 Why is this important to your retirement planning?
 Inflation turns your retirement goals into moving targets.
 You want to be able to afford the things you need and want in retirement, often years in the future; so inflation must be accounted for in your planning.

-Your retirement planning must take into consideration the impact of inflation.
-For most people, simply saving is not sufficient and they need growth, earnings, and the power of compounding on their money, even throughout retirement, to help their assets grow enough to keep pace with inflation.
+Your retirement planning must include planning for the impact of inflation.
+For most people, simply saving is not sufficient and they need growth, earnings, and the power of compounding on their money - even throughout retirement - to help their assets grow enough to keep pace with inflation.

-Roger S. Green is a Registered Representative with securities and advisory services offered through Cetera Advisors LLC, member FINRA/SIPC.
+Roger S. Green is an Investment Advisor Representative offering securities and advisory services through Cetera Advisors LLC, a Registered Investment Advisor, Broker/Dealer, member FINRA, SIPC.
 Green Financial Resources, LLC is located at 3700 Crestwood Parkway, Duluth, GA 30096.
-Neither Green Financial nor Gwinnett Technical College is affiliated with Cetera Advisors.
+Green Financial, Gwinnett Technical College and Cetera Advisors are not affiliated.